 Whilst overall IT spending worldwide according to Gartner's 2018 report is predicted to grow by 3.2% in 2019, software development is leading the pack with a forecasted growth of 8.3%.
 The estimated $439 billion spend in software development is encouraging developers to keep innovating and to keep coming up with new trends to capture the demand and significant opportunity in the market.

 So what are the most important trends to invest in?
-Dmitri Adov, Technical Director of Arcadia—a multi-million-pound custom software development company working extensively with Fortune 500 companies designing and developing software for digitization, analytics, big data, reporting and AI—considers these to be the big winners in 2019:
+Dmitri Adov, Technical Director of Software Country—a multi-million-pound custom software development company working extensively with Fortune 500 companies designing and developing software for digitization, analytics, big data, reporting and AI—considers these to be the big winners in 2019:

 - AI & machine learning